octalmage/multisig.money/README.md

 ## Requirements

-Please ensure you have the [Keplr wallet extension](https://chrome.google.com/webstore/detail/terra-station/aiifbnbfobpmeekipheeijimdpnlpgpp?hl=en) installed in your Chrome based browser (Chrome, Brave, etc).
+Please ensure you have the [Terra Station extension](https://chrome.google.com/webstore/detail/terra-station/aiifbnbfobpmeekipheeijimdpnlpgpp?hl=en) installed in your Chrome based browser (Chrome, Brave, etc).

 ## Learn More